icanwalkonwater/vk-sync-rs/README.md

 This library is heavily based on work by Tobias Hector (https://github.com/Tobski/simple_vulkan_synchronization)

+As mentioned above, this library was orignally developed by Graham Wihlidal (https://github.com/gwihlidal/vk-sync-rs)

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted